Try Out Our NEW Disneyland Ticket Calculator!

 Is Disney’s Pop Century Resort refurbished?

 Yes!
 Disney’s Pop Century Hotel is completely refurbished.
-Renovations were carried out during 2017 and 2018, with rooms receiving bigger beds, updated finishes, and plenty of pop culture-inspired touches.
+Renovations were carried out during 2017 and 2018, with rooms receiving bigger beds, updated finishes, and plenty of character-inspired touches.

 Can you walk from Pop Century to Hollywood Studios?
 How about Magic Kingdom?

 Unfortunately not.
-In fact, none of the Disney World theme parks are walkable from Pop Century.
-However, the resort does offer a variety of transportation options including the Skyliner and Disney buses, making it easy to get wherever you need to go.
+In fact, none of the Walt Disney World theme parks are walkable from Pop Century.
+However, this Disney resort does offer a variety of transportation options including the Skyliner and Disney buses, making it easy to get wherever you need to go.

 Actually yes!
 Depending on where you are, you will be able to catch some of the higher Epcot fireworks, as well as those at Disney’s Hollywood Studios.
 However, keep in mind that you’ll only be able to spot the tip-top of the fireworks as the trees block most of the view.